LabShengLi/nanome/docs/Usage.md

 ```

 # 2. Experiment for E. coli data
 The NANOME pipeline supports 5mC detection by all tools on both human and Escherichia coli data.
 Note that `--genome` need to be set as `ecoli`.
-Below is an example of pipeline runing on E. coli data, please refer to the input parameters for pipeline params' config file [ecoli_demo.config](https://github.com/TheJacksonLaboratory/nanome/blob/master/conf/examples/ecoli_demo.config).
+Below is an example of pipeline running on E. coli data, please refer to the input parameters for pipeline params' config file [ecoli_demo.config](https://github.com/TheJacksonLaboratory/nanome/blob/master/conf/examples/ecoli_demo.config).

 ```angular2html
 nextflow run TheJacksonLaboratory/nanome\